More OTTs Invest In Kids’ Content As Children's Consumption Increases During Pandemic

 Global OTT platform Netflix which saw 100 percent increase for kids content last year versus 2019 will be offering shows like Motu Patlu Kung Fu Kings 4, Arlo the Alligator Boy among others.

-Hungama Kids which can be subscribed for 30 days at Rs 99 is also adding significant content on its platform.
+Hungama Kids, which can be subscribed for 30 days at Rs 29 and for one year at Rs 299, is also adding significant content on its platform.

 Although OTTs are focusing on adding more kids' content, monetization is a challenge that these platforms could face, say experts.